maartenpaul/NL-BIOMERO/README.md

 To actually enjoy, you'll need some data.

-For now you need [OMERO.insight app](https://downloads.openmicroscopy.org/help/pdfs/getting-started-5.pdf).
+For now you need [OMERO.insight app](https://downloads.openmicroscopy.org/help/pdfs/getting-started-5.pdf), but we are working on a web-importer.

 Connect to `localhost`, login as `root`/`omero` again and upload some nice images.

-## OMERO Slurm Client
+## BIOMERO - OMERO Slurm Client

-Checkout the [OMERO Slurm Client documentation](https://nl-bioimaging.github.io/omero-slurm-client/) for details on how to use the library and example scripts.
+Checkout the [BIOMERO documentation](https://nl-bioimaging.github.io/omero-slurm-client/) for details on how to use the library and example scripts.

 In short:
 1. Run script `slurm/init/SLURM Init environment...`